kyma-project/kyma/tools/load-test/README.md

 `docker build -t load-test .`

-- **load-test/deploy/chart** contains the the chart which installs the test code which in turn stresses the function.
+- **load-test/deploy/chart** contains the chart that installs the test code which stresses the function.